mingkhoi/exa/README.md

 Of course, the drawback of having a standard development environment is that you stop noticing bugs that occur outside of it.
 For this reason, Vagrant isn’t a *necessary* development step — it’s there if you’d like to use it, but exa still gets used and tested on other platforms.
 It can still be built and compiled on any target triple that it supports, VM or no VM, with `cargo build` and `cargo test`.

+### Some caution

+exa display properly on nerd fonts only nerd fonts with mono support may cause small icons as well as some fonts with window compatible